ookk2011/wifi-pineapple-cloner/README.md

 Also I made a second repo for [downloads](https://github.com/xchwarze/wifi-pineapple-cloner-builds) where you can find the firmwares already made for the most common devices of the Supported devices list.
 <br>

-If you want to collaborate by adding a new device to the list or adding improvements to them, you can do so through a pull request to this repo.
+If you want to collaborate by adding a new device to the list or adding improvements to them, you can do it through a pull request to this repo.

 ## Install steps